 Note: To ensure we can continue to reach you whenever potential fraud is detected, please keep us informed of your correct phone number and address at all times.

-What should I expect if a potentially fraudulent transaction is identified on my ATM or Debit card?
+What should I expect if a potentially fraudulent transaction is identified on my Debit card?

 You will receive a phone call to the phone number associated with your account from one of our fraud analysts.

 Our fraud analysts will contact you by an email notification and text message alerts with the option to reply with “fraud” or “no fraud.”
 If there is no response received, you will then receive automatic phone calls to confirm or deny fraud.
 The call will be automated and will give you the option to reply with “fraud” or “no fraud” or you will have the ability to speak to a fraud analyst.

 If you receive a call from one of our fraud analysts they will state their name and say that they are calling on behalf of First National Bank of Fort Smith.
 The analyst will request to speak to the owner of the card and ask them to identify themselves to verify ownership of the card.